-I was lucky enough to test one of the early Now protoypes in Whistler a few seasons ago.
+I was lucky enough to test one of the early Now prototypes in Whistler a few seasons ago.
 The early prototypes were solely focussed on the innovative technology referred to as "Skate-Tech"—using principles seen in skateboard trucks.
 The hanger of the binding transfers energy directly onto the edges of the snowboard, and the kingpin increases this energy through leverage.
-The bushings under the binding's contact points allow for subtle but effective shock absorption and energy distribution.
+The bushings under the bindings' contact points allow for subtle but effective shock absorption and energy distribution.
 This design completely takes the binding disc out of the equation, applying energy to exactly where it's needed—the edges—giving you increased board feel, turning performance, comfort, response, and pressure control.
 It was clear from my first ride; these bindings were something special.
-Fast forward to 2014 and not only do these bindings offer game-changing technology, but the standard features are now up there with the best on the market.
-This review is for the 2014 Now IPO model.
+The Now IPO does not only offer game-changing technology, but the standard features are up there with the best on the market.
 I have been testing them with medium bushings.

 Side view showing the hanger, kingpin, and bushings